• Accident Guide in Nebraska

 The information you gather from the other involved parties will come in handy when you're completing the Driver's Motor Vehicle Accident Report (Form DR-41).

-If the accident causes more than $1,000 in damages to the vehicle(s) or some other personal property, or if the accident causes physical injuries or death, you must report it to the Nebraska Department of Roads.
-Use Form DR-41, available from your local Nebraska State Patrol or any other law enforcement agency.
+If the accident causes more than $1,000 in damages to the vehicle(s) or some other personal property, or if the accident causes physical injuries or death, you must report it.

 If you don't complete the form and report the accident, you're committing a misdemeanor and risking driver license revoked.